-A year ago, a show on Netflix caught my eye: Busted!, a South Korean mystery-comedy semi-scripted series about a group of contestants who play private detectives and are given cases to solve every episode.
+A few years ago, a show on Netflix caught my eye: Busted!, a South Korean mystery-comedy semi-scripted series about a group of contestants who play private detectives and are given cases to solve every episode.

 Are there any other TV series similar to this one, perhaps with a different premise but similar focus on improvised lines and comedic cast chemistry?

 Turns out, there's an entire genre of shows in this line, and it's been around for many decades.
 They're called Korean variety shows, and they're insanely addicting when executed well.

 The concept of a Korean variety show is hard to nail down.

 It is NOT a sketch show a la Saturday Night Live that jumps between different types of entertainment.

 The closest American analogue to the Korean variety show would be reality competitions, but it's not a perfect one-to-one because not all Korean variety shows involve competitions—and the ones that do aren't primarily about the competitions.